woodlyer/gostExample/ReadMe.md

 ./gost -L tcp://127.0.0.1:8083  -F forward+kcp://server_ip:9000?c=./kcp.json
 ```

 I recommend you to change the kcp.json.
 Not to use default parameter.
+More info about kcp parameter. see: https://github.com/xtaci/kcptun
 ``` json
 {
     "key": "it's a secrect",